-While appearance on the AMPAS viewing platform will not, on its own, be cause for disqualification from NATAS competitions in 2022, NATAS shares the Television Academy's concerns regarding theatrically-focused filmmakers seeking Emmy® recognition and may consider additional rule changes for 2023.
+While appearance on the AMPAS viewing platform will not, on its own, be cause for disqualification from NATAS competitions in 2023, NATAS shares broader community concerns regarding theatrically-focused filmmakers seeking Emmy® recognition.
+Working in coordination with its sister organization the Television Academy, NATAS intends to publish in 2023 revised rules and policies impacting the 2024 competitions.